leifadev/scout/README.md

 2. Fill out bug report template of what you have encountered
 3. Wait up to around 1 - 12 hours and you will likely to get a response.
 Realistically, I won't think you'll be waiting weeks on end obviously.

+You can also contribute the the wiki as it is public for writing!

 ## Other
 I also make youtube videos!
 Check them out if you want:
 [https://youtube.com/vanillahowtv](https://youtube.com/vanillahowtv)